twolfson/grunt-spritesmith/README.md

     - If a `String` is provided, it must be a [mustache][] template
     - If a `Function` is provided, it must have a signature of `function (params)`
     - For more templating information, see the [Templating section](#templating)
-    - // TODO: Add example
+    - // TODO: Add examples both mustache and function
-    - // TODO: Document properties
-- cssVarMap `String|Function` - Mapping function for each filename to CSS variable
+- cssVarMap `Function` - Mapping function for each filename to CSS variable
     - // TODO: Add documentation and link to documentation
     - cssVarMap: function (sprite) {
 - cssOpts `Object` - Options to pass through to templater